icyc0re/bd914/RecommenderSystem/context.md

 We will define the context dimensions in our project as hierarchical trees going from general to more particular, on several categories:

-1. TimeOfWeek: the time of the week is directly connected to the free time a users has and, as probably stated within the user features.
+* TimeOfWeek: the time of the week is directly connected to the free time a users has and, as probably stated within the user features.
 A user may prefers caffees during the week and bars during the weekends.
-⋅⋅* AnyDay -> Weekday -> Mon ..
-Fri
+`AnyDay -> Weekday -> Mon ..
+Fri`
-⋅⋅* AnyDay -> Holiday -> Weekend -> Sat ..
-Sun
+`AnyDay -> Holiday -> Weekend -> Sat ..
+Sun`

-2. TimeOfDay: this is a good way to take into account the venue opening hours into the recommendations made by the system.
+* TimeOfDay: this is a good way to take into account the venue opening hours into the recommendations made by the system.

-3. CurrentVenue: you're probably not going to head out to the disco if your current location is a museum.
+* CurrentVenue: you're probably not going to head out to the disco if your current location is a museum.
 You might however head to a fast food if you're currently grabbing coffee.
-⋅⋅* AnyPlace -> Bar -> Pub ..
-Cafee
+`AnyPlace -> Bar -> Pub ..
+Cafee`
-⋅⋅* AnyPlace -> Restaurant -> Fast Food ..
-Fancy Place
+`AnyPlace -> Restaurant -> Fast Food ..
+Fancy Place`
-⋅⋅* AnyPlace -> Culture -> Museum ..
-Theatre
+`AnyPlace -> Culture -> Museum ..
+Theatre`
-⋅⋅* AnyPlace -> ...
+`AnyPlace -> ...`

-4. Company: who you're with should also matter when recommending a venue.
+* Company: who you're with should also matter when recommending a venue.
 If you're hanging out with your buddies, going out for beers may seem like a good idea, but maybe a nice place to eat out would be better suited for a family reunion.
-⋅⋅* AnyCompany -> NotAlone -> Friends -> Girlfriend/Boyfriend
+`AnyCompany -> NotAlone -> Friends -> Girlfriend/Boyfriend`
-⋅⋅* NotAlone -> Co-workers
+`NotAlone -> Co-workers`

 For the moment, these four dimensions seem most relevant for the user's context.
 They are also easy to acquire either directly by checking the date and location or by adding a choise for the Company.
 We will see later that by using the most general of contexts for each dimension we obtain a basic recommender that doesn't take user context into account.